 Possibly the creepiest thing is how the content we’ve posted on free sites like GitHub or Instagram has been scraped by AI bots for training data.
-The paid-for products they make replace human labor in some cases, or seriously undercut their earning potential – like for artists.
+The paid-for products they make replace human labor in some cases or seriously undercut their earning potential – like for artists.

 is social media really that convenient?

-All of this to say, maybe the cost of “free” and instant is just too high in terms of mental health?
+Maybe the cost of “free” and instant is just too high in terms of mental health?
 Maybe the hassle of sporadically changing social sites and retraining the feed algorithm is actually taking up too much time compared to maintaining a low-effort blog?
 The kinds that existed before blogs required 700-word posts, and custom themes.

 In defense of sloppy blogs